 As mentioned earlier, Gather is a great neighborhood space because of all of the classes and events it hosts to promote wellness for families.
 Every day there is something unique scheduled, from musical story time sessions to yoga play classes and puppet classes for kids…even caregiver resources as well.
 Be sure to check the website for updated information.

 In addition to the vast amount of classes for families, Gather also runs special programs throughout the year.
 What makes their summer camp unique is that they welcome younger campers than most other programs (ages 2-5), and the camp is scheduled for the late afternoon so that your kids can benefit from some creative and fun structure while they gear up for the evening at home.
 Each week has a different theme to explore, and each one sounds so fun I truly wish I was a kid again!

 We all know that planning a birthday party can be stressful (thanks, Pinterest) so Gather has four different birthday party packages to choose from to make life easier for moms and dads.
-Spend your time enjoying your birthday child, family, and friends, while Angela and her staff create a memorable and fun event for you and your guests.
+Spend your time enjoying your birthday child, family, and friends, while the Gather staff create a memorable and fun event for you and your guests.

 Bring socks from home!
 Gather supplies socks for $2 if you forget.

 Caregivers, be sure to enjoy some of the delicious and complementary water, tea, and coffee.